-Lesbian, Gay, Bisexual, Transgender,
+Lesbian, Gay, Transgender, Intersex,

-Intersex Questioning and Plus
+Queer/Questioning, Asexual and Plus

-(LGBTIQ+) communities.
+(LGBTIQA+) communities.

-Organisations led by people from these communities can apply for these grants.
+Organisations led by people from these communities - PCLs - can apply for these grants.

-If an organisation wants to apply for a grant, people from one of these communities must make up more than 50% of the people who:
+If a PCL wants to apply for a grant, people from one or more of these Communities must make up at least half of the people who:

-- work there or are volunteers or
+- work there and/or

-- are members or

 - are on the board.